Samsung unveils sleek new Galaxy phones to take on Apple

 The South Korean giant begins its fight-back on April 10 when the revamped Galaxy phones, unveiled at the Mobile World Congress in Barcelona on Sunday, hit the market in one of the most important product launches in the company’s history.

-“We listen to our customers and we learn from our missteps,” J.K.
-Shin, Samsung’s president and chief executive told a packed hall in Barcelona’s convention center.

-“I may not be the best public speaker.
-That is because my first language is engineering,” he said.

-Samsung is yet to disclose pricing or where the phones will appear first but said on Sunday that the phone will go on sale in 20 countries.
+Samsung is yet to disclose pricing or where the phones will appear first.

 Stand-out features include casing made from light-weight metal used in airplanes, a step up from the plastic that disappointed many critics of the S5, and Corning Inc’s Gorilla Glass on both front and back.

 The Galaxy S6 upgrades the previous version’s camera and screen, and strips out many of Samsung’s unpopular in-house software apps that infuriated users by gobbling memory.
-It and the Galaxy S6 Edge will also be powered by Samsung’s new 64-bit, 14-nanometer Exynos processors, analysts said.
+It and the Galaxy S6 edge will also be powered by Samsung’s new 64-bit, 14-nanometer Exynos processors.

-“This offers the promise of delivering better overall margins for Samsung and, in time, differentiated performance from rivals, as Apple has achieved” with their own chip used in iPhones, said Ian Fogg, an analyst at IHS Technology.

 The phones are also the first from Samsung to support wireless charging as a standard feature.
 In another departure, they have non-removable batteries to make them slimmer.
 To compensate for the lack of interchangeable batteries, Samsung says a 10-minute charge by cord gives four hours of power.